AkariiinMKII/Scoop/So-What.md

 * Lets you sharpen skills that transfer to Linux and macOS

 ### But I already use X, why should I use Scoop?
 There are similar tools available, like [Chocolatey](http://chocolatey.org), [Ninite](http://ninite.com) and [CoApp](http://coapp.org).
-While there's a more in-depth comparison with Chocolatey [here](Chocolatey-Comparison), here are some general reasons why you might like to try Scoop.
+While there's a more in-depth comparison with Chocolatey and Winget [here](Chocolatey-and-Winget-Comparison), here are some general reasons why you might like to try Scoop.

 Scoop:
 * avoids GUIs whenever possible, keeps you on the command line